 Dear church, the life of baptism is a daily rebirth by water and Spirit.
 We may prefer to stay in the womb, restricting our faith to the safe confines of church and private life.
 But each new day, our gestating faith emerges from the comfortable obscurity of the womb into the brightness of day, exposed and vulnerable, yet filled with promise.
-The labor is God's, whose unshakable love is like the love of a new parent.
-But, the new life is ours.
-Held in God's motherly embrace, we open our eyes to the world around us, no longer shielded from reality, but able to see it, to understand it, and to navigate it together by the lead of Christ.
+The labor is God's, as is the unshakable love, like the love of a new parent.
+But the new life is ours.
+Held in God's motherly embrace, we open our eyes to the world around us, no longer shielded from reality, but able to see it, understand it, and navigate it together by the lead of our brother Christ.